 using a low-cost computing platform (Raspberry Pi) represents a significant innovation.

-We had a wonderful experience in June 2013 with Washington Middle School students as well as with
+We had a wonderful experience in June 2013 with students of this middle school as well as with

-other students from the Albuquerque area who applied and were accepted into the program.
+other students who applied and were accepted into the program.

 To view the videos developed by these students click here.